 - Lack of leadership among the protesters (there was no one actually in charge of the protests)

 Were the protests successful?
 The government made no concessions and the protests ended, so it emerged as a clear ‘victor’.

-Similarly, the anti-extradition bill protests of 2019 have been marred by violence on all sides.
+Similarly, the anti-extradition bill protests of 2019-2020 have been marred by the use of violence. vandalism and intimidation.

 The protesters of the Umbrella Movement won nothing.
 However, regarding the people I spoke to—the ones who expressed a desire to be heard—I suppose that to a certain extent, they did succeed.
 For a couple of months, their voices were heard.

 Return to Writing